-As we mentioned earlier there are thousands of plugins- some free and some that aren't- that can add features to, and sometimes make big changes to, your site.
-Some plugins work really well on all browsers; some don't seem to work at all and others 1can actually mess up your site by slowing things down.
+As we mentioned earlier there are thousands of plugins- some free and some that aren’t- that can add features to, and sometimes make big changes to, your site.
+Some plugins work really well on all browsers; some don’t seem to work at all and others [footnote] based on what I have heard [/footnote]can actually mess up your site by slowing things down.
 There are plugins for turning your WordPress site into a social network with many features that you will recognize from Facebook, plugins for backing up your site, plugins for changing the way that your site displays posts, plugins for photo slideshows; the list seems to be endless.

 To get started we are going to download and install a plugin called Google Doc Embedder.
 This plugin, when it works properly, allows you to display MS Word Docs, Powerpoint and PDF files, directly into a WordPress page.
 Can you think of any way this may be useful?
 Your resume perhaps?